3 Hours / 3 CEs

 • Intended Audience

-Forensic mental health professionals (psychologists, psychiatrists, and related fields) who have a basic understanding of competency to stand trial evaluations and have completed Part 1 of this series.
-The training is intended for those who work with adults with possible neurocognitive disorders and need to consider how these conditions affect competency-related capacities.
+This training is designed for forensic mental health professionals—including psychologists, psychiatrists, and those in related fields—who have a basic understanding of competency to stand trial evaluations and have completed Part 1 of this series.
+It is intended for those who work with adults with possible neurocognitive disorders and need to consider how these conditions affect competency-related capacities, including selecting assessment tools, interpreting results for legal purposes, and making recommendations or accommodations for the court.

 • Experience Level